coolstar/csaudioacp2x/README.md

 * Play / Pause / Stop support for streams
 * WDM Position Counter

-Not Yet Implemented:
-* Notifications using IRQ with watermark register

-Tested on HP Chromebook 14b (Ryzen 3 3250C)
+Tested on HP Chromebook 14a (AMD A4-9120C)

-Based off SimpleAudioSample (commit 9e1a643093cac60cd333b6d69abc1e4118a12d63) and TabletAudioSample from Microsoft's WDK 10 samples

-Based off Linux commit 6f6f28bf5d8e070c1e4a10d62d2a1af264683042 (relevant to sound/soc/amd/raven folder)
+Based off csaudioacp3x driver and Linux kernel 6.4 (soc/dwc and soc/amd)